pyliaorachel/pyliaorachel.github.io/_posts/blog/Tech/2017-07-07-flask-app-with-gunicorn-on-nginx-server-upon-aws-ec2-linux.md

 # if the job is not running, see the log at '/var/log/myproject.sys.log'
 # you can echo more messages in the conf file for your own debug purpose

-# you will also notice a socket file created at '/home/ec2-user/myproject/myproject.sock'
+# you should also notice a socket file created at '/home/ec2-user/myproject/myproject.sock'
 ```

 #### Running with Nginx on AWS EC2